top of page

 After a lengthy period of slow growth—often referred to as a "supercycle"—experts are warning that we are entering a new, unpredictable era.
 This transition, fueled by changes in interest rates, inflation, and geopolitical instability, will alter how money flows through the global economy.

-For the last 15 years, we’ve lived in an economic environment marked by low demand and interest rates.
+The End of the Low-Interest Era For the last 15 years, we’ve lived in an economic environment marked by low demand and interest rates.
 This prolonged period was a hangover from the Great Recession, where policymakers pushed interest rates down to zero to stimulate growth.
 But that era is changing.
 Economists now believe we are moving toward a supercycle marked by higher growth rates and rising inflation.

 According to a report from the Economic Times, “America is set to enter a new economic supercycle in 2025, with experts suggesting that investors may consider high-risk small-cap stocks.”
 The previous supercycle was defined by the threat of deflation, prompting policymakers to slash interest rates to near-zero, which encouraged risky behavior among investors and consumers alike.